SherlokMo/Anyns-feed/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-* If you use XAMPP your can directly by starting Apache
+* If you have XAMPP your can directly by starting Apache
 * You can start using php built in server by typing this on terminal
    ```sh
    cd YOUR_PROJECT_PATH